On Legendrian products and twist spuns: Structural results of DGAs of twist spuns

+The sought DGA quasi isomorphism $\tilde{\Phi}$ is the one associated to this Legendrian isotopy of twist spuns, as produced by the invariance proof of the Chekanov--Eliashberg algebra in \cite{LegendrianContactPxR,IsotopiesTori}.
+If we perturb each twist spun in the loop by the Morse function on $S^1$ above, so that $\mathcal{A}(\Lambda_\tau)$ is included as a sub-algebra generated by the chords in the hypersurface $\{\theta=0\}$ over the minimum for all $\tau \in S^1$, it readily follows from the analysis in the invariance proof that $\tilde{\Phi}$ restricts to $\Phi$ on this subalgebra. \end{proof}

-Leverson \cite{Leverson} has shown that any graded augmentation of a knot must send the Novikov coefficient $\mu \mapsto -1$ (for a suitable choice of spin structure).
+Leverson \cite{Leverson} has shown that any graded augmentation of a knot must map the coefficient $\mu \in \F[\mu^{\pm1}]=\F[H_1(\Lambda)]$ to $\mu \mapsto -1$ (for a suitable choice of spin structure).
 Recall that the augmentation variety of a Legendrian torus is the algebraic closure of those points in $(\C^*)^2$, thought of as $\C$-algebra maps $\C[\mu^{\pm 1},\lambda^{\pm1}] \to \C,$ which extend to graded augmentations of its Chekanov--Eliashberg algebra.
-From Part (1) of Theorem \ref{thm:Kunnethformula} above we thus conclude that: \begin{cor} The augmentation variety of a twist-spun is contained inside the line for a suitable choice of identification of $H_1(\T^2)=\Z\mu\oplus \Z\lambda$ and spin structure on the torus. \end{cor}
+From Part (1) of Theorem \ref{thm:Kunnethformula} above we thus conclude that: \begin{cor} The augmentation variety of a twist-spun is contained inside the affine line after a suitable identification $H_1(\T^2) \cong \Z\mu\oplus \Z\lambda$ and choice of spin structure on the torus. \end{cor}